-The net proceeds from the issuance of this bond were used to finance and refinance eligible projects.
-To date, the totality of the proceeds of the Green Bond have been allocated.
-This includes the reimbursement to the Bank of USD \$53.06 million for the EDPR wind energy project in Mexico funded within 24 months prior to the bond issuance, as well as USD \$73.36 million in five new wind and solar projects in Mexico and the U.S. The projects selected for the Green Bond support NADB's mission to finance environmental infrastructure projects that help preserve, protect, and enhance the environment of the U.S.-Mexico border region to advance the well-being of its residents.
+The net proceeds from the issuance of this bond were used to finance or refinance eligible projects.
+The proceeds of the Green Bond have been fully allocated, including the reimbursement to the Bank of USD \$53.06 million for the EDPR wind energy project in Mexico funded within 24 months prior to the bond issuance, as well as USD \$73.36 million in financing for five new wind and solar projects in Mexico and the U.S. The projects selected for the Green Bond support NADB's mission to finance environmental infrastructure projects that help preserve, protect, and enhance the environment of the U.S.-Mexico border region to advance the well-being of its residents.